kambojankit/kambojankit.github.io/_tut-java/02-installation.md

    java version <your-java-version>
    ...
 ```
-If you successfully get the displayed output, on executing `java - version`, then JRE is successfully installed on your machine.
+If you successfully get the displayed output, on executing `java -version`, then JRE is successfully installed on your machine.

 #### Verify Compiler Installation
 Now to verify that Java compiler has also been set up properly, execute the below command